-Now, if they get to your website, find it poorly designed, statistics say that they are going to hit that almighty back button and find a better looking company to work with.
-And when comparing businesses before choosing, users will gauge whether that company is reputable based on the design of it's website.
+Now, if they get to your website and find it poorly designed, statistics say that they are going to hit that almighty back button and find a better-looking company to work with.
+And when comparing businesses before choosing, users will gauge whether that company is reputable based on the design of its website.

 Mobile dominates the searches.
 This is great for local businesses.

-A great looking and high ranking website has become even more important for certain industries.
-If you have a restaurant, cafe, hotel, B&B or a clothing shop, people look at not only your website, but for reviews about them.
+A great looking and high ranking website have become even more important for certain industries.
+If you have a restaurant, cafe, hotel, B&B or a clothing shop, people look at not only your website but for reviews about them.
 And if a user searches for you on their mobile they are 85% of the time going to contact you straight away.

 Social is growing, so get on board.

-1. Your most important posts to social media should be done mid week in the afternoon (after lunch).
-I have been recommending the Wednesday post 1pm slot for many years.
+1. Your most important posts on social media should be done mid-week in the afternoon (after lunch).
+I have been recommending the Wednesday post 1 pm slot for many years.
 This is because people are in the middle of their week and are bored after lunch, and take a break from work.

 2. A lot of people post too much.
 Post what is important and what will be useful or fun for your audience.
 If people aren’t engaging with your content, then it’s not the content that you should be posting.
 Quality is better than quantity.